betashepherd/protocol-buffers-demo/README.md

-protocol-buffer-demo
+protocol-buffers-demo
 ====================

-A PHP protocol buffer demo.
+A protocol buffers demo with PHP.